sensu/sensu-puppet/README.md

 This module will still continue to write subscriptions and other agent configurations to `agent.yml` so that if an agent entity is deleted it can be recreated by restarting the `sensu-agent` service.

-**NOTE**: At this time redaction of labels or annotations is not supported and will cause this module to produce errors.
-See [limitations](#limitations) for details.

 ### Updating this module from 3.x to 4.x